RainrainWu/derivation/README.md

 Federation objects allow you construct a more complicated structure with multiple derivation instances, as well as a couple of parameters sets and filtering rules.

+Please refer to the modules below for detailed usages and implementation.

+- derivation/federation.py
+- tests/test_federation.py

 ### Derivatives & Patterns

 Federation object allows you pre-register some patterns which describe how should the derivatives combine with each other.